Kent (band): Jag är inte rädd för mörkret and Tigerdrottningen (2012–2015)

 On 22 June 2011, Kent signed a recording contract with Universal Music in Sweden, after sixteen years with BMG and later Sony Music.
-The band's manager, Martin Roos, said in a press release: "After sixteen years with BMG/Sony Music it feels great with a new beginning, and Universal Music gave us the best offer.
-In April 2012 Kent released their tenth studio album, Jag är inte rädd för mörkret (Swedish for "I Am Not Afraid of the Dark").
+The band's manager, Martin Roos, said in a press release: "After sixteen years with BMG/Sony Music it feels great with a new beginning, and Universal Music gave us the best offer."
+In April 2012, Kent released their tenth studio album, Jag är inte rädd för mörkret (Swedish for "I Am Not Afraid of the Dark").
 It was recorded in France.
-The album included the songs "999" and "Jag ser dig" which was well received by both fans and critics.
-Jag är inte rädd för mörkret is very piano-based.
+Three singles were released from the album, "999", "Jag ser dig" and "Tänd på".
+Jag är inte rädd för mörkret is piano-based.

+During the summer, Kent toured Scandinavia, first with a short spring tour at the end of May (24 May–2 June) and then at festivals and own concerts in Sweden, Norway, Finland and Denmark during June, July and August.
+During this summer tour they started their concerts with an old unreleased song named "Ögon" from the early 1990s, with a new version of the song.
+The song was included in the 2008 compilation Box 1991–2008, but only as a demo.

 In December 2012, Kent announced on their Twitter account that they were to release a track on New Year's Day called "Ingen kunde röra oss".

-In the fall of 2013, Kent went to Los Angeles and recorded their eleventh album, Joakim said in an interview: "We wanted to do this kind of Fleetwood Mac thing and go to LA and dream under the sun.
+On 29 November 2013, Kent went to Los Angeles and recorded their eleventh studio album, Berg said in an interview: "We wanted to do this kind of Fleetwood Mac thing and go to LA and dream under the sun.
 Now the dollar is so low, in addition – all the big studios are empty, no one uses them anymore."
 The first single "La Belle Epoque" was released on 12 March 2014 and the album Tigerdrottningen was released on 30 April.
+The album features a lot of female backing vocals and duets.
 During the month of May Kent went on a small club tour in Norway, Sweden and Denmark.
 In the summer of 2014 Kent held their own festival called Kentfest in Gothenburg and Stockholm.
 They also played at festivals in Denmark and Norway.

 In 2015, Kent played at three festivals in Scandinavia, Joakim Berg announced at the Bråvalla festival that they were going to record a new album that fall.
 That year, Kent celebrated the 20th anniversary of their debut album, Kent, by releasing the band's first 10 albums on vinyl.